chinmayanand078/DevInsight-Generative-AI-CS787/docs/SETUP.md

            }'
   ```

 Responses come from deterministic heuristics (no external API keys required).
+If you pass `coverage_goal`, the service writes the code/tests to a temp dir and runs `pytest --cov`, returning the stdout/stderr summary alongside the generated test file.

 ## 8) Optional next steps

 - Swap `backend/app/llm/client.py` to call a real model for both `generate_review` and `embed`.
-- Extend `backend/app/rag/loaders/repo_loader.py` to ingest code files or Git history before rebuilding the index.
-- Add a GitHub Actions workflow (`.github/workflows/devinsight.yml`) that calls the `/review` endpoint on pull requests.
-- Implement real coverage measurement in the test generation service once a true LLM is wired in.
+- Tune `backend/app/llm/client.py` with a semantic encoder instead of hash vectors for stronger retrieval.
+- Wire `backend/app/integrations/github_client.py` into your CI to post review feedback directly on PRs.